lisawray/groupie/README.md

 - If at all possible, please attach a *minimal* sample project or code which reproduces the bug.
 - Screenshots are also a huge help if the problem is visual.
 ### Send a pull request!
-- If you're fixing a bug, bonus points for adding a failing test, but anything is welcome!
+- If you're fixing a bug, please add a failing test or code that can reproduce the issue.

 # Notes